alzhao011/CSEHW5/README.md

 ## Use of AI

-Built with Claude.
-Useful for scaffolding the MVC structure and DB queries quickly, but required several rounds of fixing — a mysqli "commands out of sync" bug from calling `get_result()` inside a loop, negative performance values from reading `loadEventEnd` before it was stamped, and heatmap coordinate misalignment from rendering the iframe at a scaled-down CSS width instead of the original recording viewport size.
+Used Claude for scaffolding the initial MVC structure and database queries to speed up development.
+Wrote specific prompts to get targeted outcomes — things like the role/section middleware, CSRF implementation, and the collector event schema — rather than generating large blocks of code blindly.
+Still required several rounds of debugging and fixing: a mysqli "commands out of sync" bug from calling `get_result()` inside a loop, negative performance values from reading `loadEventEnd` before the browser had stamped it, and heatmap coordinate misalignment caused by rendering the iframe at a scaled-down CSS width instead of the original recording viewport size.